finopsfoundation/framework/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

+# THIS REPO IS NOT CURRENT OR ACTIVE
+Please visit [finops.org](https://www.finops.org/) to view the up to dat content and you can contribute directly via the website.

-# FinOps.org / FinOps Framework
+## FinOps.org / FinOps Framework
 This repo contains the code and content that builds the finops.org website which contains the FinOps Framework.

 ## About contributions